-The Three Knights Opinion remains in place and we are ready to mount a challenge if the Government attempts to force the results of the negotiations through without a meaningful vote on what is the best among all the available options for the UK.
+We are ready to mount a challenge if the Government attempts to force the results of the negotiations through without a meaningful vote on what is Best for Our Country.

-For ordinary UK Citizens to have the chance to argue that their individual, personal and business rights and benefits must be taken into account by our democratically elected Parliament when deciding the question “What is in the best interests of the UK and its people?” collective action is essential.
+For ordinary UK Citizens to have the chance to argue that their individual, personal and business rights and benefits must be taken into account by our democratically elected Parliament when deciding the question “What is in the Best Interest of Our Country and its people?” collective action is essential.

 We greatly value your support.
 Many of you have been with us for a good while and have donated not just once but multiple times.
 We thank you all for it, and we do know that there are practical limits to what people can contribute.